jacobparis/gitpod-io-website/gitpod/docs/references/gitpod-yml.md

 ### `ports[n].description`

-Define description of the port, also shown as tooltip of port on vscode sidebar remote explorer (hover can show tooltip).
+Adds a description to the port, also shown as a tooltip (on hover) of the port in the `Remote explorer` in VS Code's side bar.

 <div class="overflow-x-auto">